-Permanent collections are complex, amazing, and very weighted.
+Permanent collections are complex and amazing things.
 The ways they are formed, presented, and interpreted all speak of choices—choices made one hundred years ago and yesterday.
-These choices express who we are, and crucially, who we want to be.
+Whether an artwork was given to us by donation, or purchased, these choices express who we are, and crucially, who we want to be.

-Here at the Art Gallery of Hamilton we are proud of our collection, while at the same time recognizing that there is still work to be done in accounting for the biases and omissions of our holdings.
-Although we aim to have old favourites out on the floor as much as possible, we also have a responsibility to bring lesser-known work to public consideration.
-Given the challenges of properly balancing these concerns, and knowing that for practical reasons only a small percentage of the collection can be out of the vaults at any given time, what kind of choices inform how we present the collection?
+The Art Gallery of Hamilton is proud of its collection, while at the same time recognizing that there is still work to be done in accounting for the biases, omissions, and idiosyncrasies of our holdings.
+Although we aim to have old favourites on view, we are equally committed to bringing lesser-known works and the voices of contemporary artists to the fore, many of whom are grappling with current and pressing social issues.
+Given the challenge of properly balancing these concerns, and knowing that because of our limited space only a small percentage of the collection can be out of the vaults at any given time, what kind of decisions inform how we present the collection?

 Follow along on social using #AGHCollection